No Pets and No Smoking allowed on the farm.

 We raise Mangalitsa for quality pork that is high in Omega 3 fatty acids and monounsaturated fat (the healthy fat), making it perfect for curing and charcuterie, from pancetta to salami.
 For more information on Mangalitsa go to Youtube and search for Mangalitsa: The Kobe Beef of Pork | Forbes.
 Mangalitsa can be found in our farm store.

 Our farm store also carries beef and veal raised here.
-The beef are kept wild, roaming their three pastures to graze and our veal is raised humanely in a large outdoor, covered shed.
+The beef are kept wild, roaming their three pastures to graze and our veal is raised humanely in a large outdoor, open, covered shed.

 We have partnered with many local farms and home processors to bring you healthy food choices.
 We offer honey from here on the farm (by Bertha's Bees) and ten minutes away (by Ballston Lake Apiaries).
 Their products include raw honey, bee pollen, infused honey, and honeycomb.
 Our maple syrup is from Wild Hill Maple Farm in Salem, NY, the teas are organic, and the coffee is roasted right in Schenectady.
 We also carry goat milk soap, locally made BBQ sauces, candles, jewelry, cards, and other gifts.
-We can help you put together a basket of goodies for a sick friend, birthday celebration, Mother's Day, or whatever the occasion may be!
+We can help you put together a basket of goodies for a sick friend, birthday celebration, Mother's Day, the holidays, or whatever the occasion may be!

 Let us know if there is a local product you'd like us to carry.